sanskrit/raw_etexts_english/blogs/manasataramgini/2014-09-11_the-legend-of-king-hayagriva.md

 +++
-title = "The legend of kingxa0hayagrīva"
+title = "The legend of king hayagrīva"

 +++
 First published at